PuravDoshi/WhatsApp_Chat_Analyser/README.md

     streamlit run app.py

 ## 📤 How to Export WhatsApp Chat
-Open WhatsApp on your phone
+1. Open WhatsApp on your phone
-Go to the chat or group you want to analyze
+2. Go to the chat or group you want to analyze
-Tap on > More > Export Chat
+3. Tap on > More > Export Chat
-Choose Without Media and save/share the .txt file Upload it in the dashboard interface
+4. Choose Without Media and save/share the .txt file
+5. Upload it in the dashboard interface

 ## 🙌 Contributing
 Have ideas?

 Found bugs?

 Want to add a new chart?

 We welcome all contributions!
-Open an Issue
-Submit a Pull Request

 ## 📄 License
-This project is open-source and available under the MIT License.
+This project is open-source and available under the [MIT License](LICENSE).

 ## 🙋‍♂️ Author
 Made with ❤️ by Purav Doshi